 At 3 pm another dose of cytotec was administered, into my cervix this time.
 I started having some cramps.
 I continued to walk the halls and had some cramping all afternoon and evening.

 At 12:20 am the nurse checked me, I was only 3 cm…I thought oh my.
 All along I prayed and prayed.
 I was rocking in then chair I was so sick of the fetal monitor!
 I was sick of the hep lock that was burning in my arm.
-I felt pressure but in my head was like ‘no way it is my imagination’ I made as my hubby calls it ‘my sound’ and he was said to me ‘what are you doing?”
+I felt pressure but in my head was like ‘no way it is my imagination’ I made as my ‘my sound’ and he was said to me ‘what are you doing?”
 He called the nurse in telling her I was making ‘my pushing sounds’.
 They had to lift me off the chair and into the bed, I could not move.
 Ryan sat me in the bed, removed the lovely mesh panties, and I leaned forward to push, Ryan said the baby’s head was crowning.

 I remember all the team rushing in.
-I remember the Ob coming in, Ryan said sh was half sleeping fumbling to get her gloves on.
+I remember the Ob coming in, Ryan said she was half sleeping fumbling to get her gloves on.
 The OB told me to pant!
 I thought to my self “yea right, I am not pushing my body is expelling him!”